ecmwf/pdbufr/docs/guide/readers/flat.rst

     By default, all the columns in a message/subset are extracted (see the exceptions below), but this can be changed by setting ``columns`` to "header" or "data" to get only the header or data section keys.
 Other column selection modes are not available.

-    In the results the original :ref:`ecCodes keys<bufr-keys>` containing the **rank** are used as column names, e.g. "#1#latitude" instead of "latitude".
+    In the results the original :ref:`ecCodes keys <eccodes-bufr-keys>` containing the **rank** are used as column names, e.g. "#1#latitude" instead of "latitude".
 The following set of keys are omitted:

     * from the header: "unexpandedDescriptors"
     * from the data section: data description operator qualifiers  (e.g. "delayedDescriptorReplicationFactor") and "operator"